Sitrion One Hub Install Guide

 Configure the datacenter which should be used by the Hub to connect with and provide all information (Namespace, key and access key) for your private service bus namespace.
 See details about for more details

-Sitiron recommends that the TCP/IP Service bus relay mode be used.
-If this mode does not work, please consult with Sitiron before using the other protocols as they have performance constraints that may affect your end user experience.
+Sitrion recommends that the TCP/IP Service bus relay mode be used.
+If this mode does not work, please consult with Sitrion before using the other protocols as they have performance constraints that may affect your end user experience.
 More info about this can be found in the section Connectivity in the .

 Click Install to start the installation of the Hub Service on your machine